xolvio/pojo-observer/README.md

 Pros: (1) Has the most readable syntax of all the options and (2) requires the least boiler plate code

 Cons: (1) You are polluting the interaction domain abstraction and (2) you have to configure Babel

+#### The @live property decorator
+With this decorator you can annotate a class property to make it "live", which means changes to the property will also trigger a component re-render.
+The decorator is syntax sugar for creating a getter and setter for your property and marking them as commands and queries.

 ### Option 2: Using a Decoupled Explicit Syntax